 We deliver each lesson plan using specific coaching strategies, which we call “Building Blocks”.
 Coaches use these strategies to create optimal learning environments and build positive relationships with young people.
 There are four Building Blocks and each are described briefly below.

 - Activity Based – This means in our classes there is a lot more doing than telling.
 We design our activities/games to do most of the teaching.
 You might think of our coaches as “master game designers,” who create activities/games that facilitate the development of skills.
 Young people learn much more, and better, when being active, and where there is opportunity for exploration and self-discovery.
 Kids want to “do” much more than they want to be “told” what/how to do something.

 - Mastery Driven – This is where our coaches balance the Process and Outcome.
 We keep our attention on the intention.
 Example: If we were working on the golf fundamental of swing balance on a particular day, we would stay focused on swing balance and not “jump” into the grip, alignment/aim, etc. (we believe that could be overload).
 Also, we positively reinforce and provide feedback to the participant based on swing balance, and not just on the outcome or quality of shot.

 - Empowering Youth – We ask open ended questions and allow the participant the time to formulate and respond; we listen to our participants.
 We invite participants to add to the class by being involved with decision making, etc. We strive to bring out the “expertise” from the participants.

 - Continuous Learning – In general, we provide a learning experience where each time participants come back to a class, we are building on what they have been exposed to and/or started applying in a previous class.
 Additionally, we create opportunities for the participant to “check in and see where she/he is at” and help formulate a plan for ongoing improvement.

-Billy Gibbs, PGA – The First Tee Master Coach
+Billy Gibbs, PGA – First Tee Master Coach

-Program Director for The First Tee of Central Coast
+Program Director for First Tee – Central Coast